AldiPrayogi/poke-tokopedia/README.md

 This project was made as a job interview requirements for Tokopedia.

 The working build is at main branch while all the tests are on the experiment+testing branch.

+The stacks used in this project are:

+1. React using Create React App
+2. Apollo + GraphQL
+3. Ant Design Mobile + Ant Design
+4. React App Rewired because CRA doesn't support AntDesign
+5. Babel
+6. Formik
+7. Jest (Some configurations were needed because there was a problem with Ant Design, see here https://ant.design/docs/react/getting-started#Test-with-Jest)